 In this work, we focus on defending against Trojan attacks.
 Most existing Trojan defenses assume that attacks use only \emph{one} \emph{input-agnostic} Trojan trigger and/or target only \emph{one} class \cite{chen2019deepinspect,doan2020februus,Gao_etal_19Strip,guo2019tabor,harikumar2020scalable,Wang_etal_19Neural}.
 By constraining the space of possible triggers, these defenses are able to find the true trigger of some simple Trojan attacks satisfying their assumptions and mitigate the attacks \cite{chen2017targeted,gu2017badnets}.
 However, these defenses often do not perform well against other advanced attacks that use \emph{multiple} \emph{input-specific} Trojan triggers and/or target \emph{multiple} classes \cite{dong2021black,nguyen2020input,nguyen2021wanet}.
-To address this problem, we propose two novel defenses of this kind named \emph{Variational Input Filtering (VIF)} and \emph{Adversarial Input Filtering (AIF)}.
-Both defenses aim at learning a filter $\Filter$ that can purify all Trojan triggers in the model's input at run time, hence, are referred to as \emph{``filtering''} defenses.
-VIF treats $\Filter$ as a variational autoencoder (VAE) \cite{kingma2013auto} and utilizes the lossy compression property of VAE to discard all noisy information in the input including triggers.
-AIF, on the other hand, uses an auxiliary generator $\Generator$ to reveal hidden triggers in the input and applies adversarial training \cite{goodfellow2014generative} to both $\Generator$ and $\Filter$ to ensure that $\Filter$ has removed all potential triggers.
-In addition, to overcome an issue that input filtering may hurt the model's prediction on clean data, we introduce a new defense mechanism called \emph{``filtering-then-contrasting'' (FtC)}.
+To address this problem, we propose two novel \emph{filtering''} defenses named \emph{Variational Input Filtering (VIF)} and \emph{Adversarial Input Filtering (AIF)}.
+Both defenses aim at learning a filter network $\Filter$ that can purify potential Trojan triggers in the model's input at run time without making any of the above assumptions about attacks.
+VIF treats $\Filter$ as a variational autoencoder (VAE) \cite{kingma2013auto} and utilizes the lossy data compression property of VAE to discard noisy information in the input including triggers.
+AIF, on the other hand, uses an auxiliary generator $\Generator$ to reveal hidden triggers in the input and leverages adversarial learning \cite{goodfellow2014generative} between $\Generator$ and $\Filter$ to encourage $\Filter$ to remove potential triggers found by $\Generator$.
+In addition, to overcome the issue that input filtering may hurt the model's prediction on clean data, we introduce a new defense mechanism called \emph{``Filtering-then-Contrasting'' (FtC)}.
 The key idea behind FtC is comparing the two outputs of the model with and without input filtering to determine whether the input is clean or not.
-If the input is marked as clean, the output without input filtering will be used as the final prediction, otherwise, further investigation of the input is required.
+If the two outputs are different, the input will be marked as containing triggers, otherwise clean.
 We equip VIF and AIF with FtC to arrive at the two defenses dubbed VIFtC and AIFtC respectively.
-Through extensive experiments and ablation studies on different datasets, we demonstrate that our proposed defenses are much more effective and robust than many well-known defenses \cite{doan2020februus,Gao_etal_19Strip,liu2018fine,Wang_etal_19Neural} against a wide range of Trojan attacks including the current state-of-the-art (SOTA) \cite{nguyen2020input,nguyen2021wanet} while being quite robust to small amounts of training data and large trigger's norms.
+Through extensive experiments and ablation studies, we demonstrate that our proposed defenses are more effective than many well-known defenses \cite{doan2020februus,Gao_etal_19Strip,liu2018fine,Wang_etal_19Neural} in mitigating various advanced Trojan attacks including two recent state-of-the-art (SOTA) \cite{nguyen2020input,nguyen2021wanet} while being quite robust to small amounts of training data and large trigger's norms.